zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 915.
 I'm your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a Learnin g Guide for this episode by becoming a member of ESL Podcast.
+Download a Learning Guide for this episode by becoming a member of ESL Podcast.

 This episode is a dialog between Mike and Grace, ab out learning to read music, learning to look at a piece of paper that has notes  on it and be able to understand what it means.
 Let's get started.